 In the supercooled limit and before nucleation commences, finite-temperature corrections to the potential of the scalar field driving the phase transition are small \cite{Quiros:1999jp}, and the energy density, $\rho_{\rm V}$, of the scalar field is to a good approximation given by the energy difference, $\Delta V$, between the two relevant minima in the potential at zero temperature.
 As nucleation proceeds and bubbles expand, it decreases as

 where

-is the volume fraction of remaining false vacuum at time $t$ with $t_{n_i}$ the time at which the first bubble is nucleated. $V_{\rm false}(t;t_{n_i})$ is the comoving volume of false vacuum at $t$, assuming bubble nucleation starts at $t_{n_i}$, and $V_{\rm tot}$ is the total comoving volume.
-The expression for $F(t;\,t_{n_i})$ was originally derived in 1979 by~\cite{Guth:1979bh} and here we reproduce it following~\cite{Hindmarsh:2019phv}.
+is the volume fraction of remaining false vacuum at time $t$ with $t_{n_i}$ the time at which the first bubble is nucleated. $V_{\rm false}(t;t_{n_i})$ is the comoving volume of false vacuum at $t$, assuming bubble nucleation starts at $t_{n_i}$, and $V_{\rm tot}$ is the total comoving volume.\footnote{The comoving volume is related to the physical volume by the scale factor $a(t)$ of the universe: $V_{\textrm{comoving}} = V_{\textrm{physical}}/a(t)^3$.} The expression for $F(t;\,t_{n_i})$ was originally derived in 1979 by~\cite{Guth:1979bh} and here we reproduce it following~\cite{Hindmarsh:2019phv}.
 The number of bubbles nucleated per unit of comoving volume between $t'$ and $t'+dt'$ is

 The reduction of false vacuum volume $V_{\rm false}(t;t_{n_i})$ between time $t$ and $t+dt$ due to the growth of the $dN_b(t')$ bubbles nucleated between $t'$ and $t'+dt'$ is

 where $dr = v_w dt/a(t)$ and $r(t;t')$ is the comoving radius at $t$ of a bubble having wall velocity $v_w$ and being nucleated at $t'$: